 1/5 of the world celebrates Chinese New Year and the Spring Festival that follows.
-These celebrations are the longest in the Chinese calendar, lasting from the last day of the calendar’s last month to the Lantern Festival on the 15th day of the first lunar year (under the year's first full moon).
+These celebrations are the longest in the Chinese calendar, spanning from the last week of the previous lunar year to the Lantern Festival, which falls on the 15th day of the first lunar year (under the year's first full moon).
 This means the celebration lasts for half a moon cycle!

 Throughout all the celebrations, lucky money is given out in red envelopes called hongbao.
-It is also traditional for families to thoroughly clean and cleanse the house, sweeping away poor fortune and to make way for incoming good luck.
+It is also traditional for families to thoroughly cleanse thier homes, sweeping away poor fortune through open doors to make way for incoming good luck.